TYPO3 vs WordPress: an honest comparison

 No system is secure per se

-A frequently asked question: Can we switch later?
+A common question: can we switch later?

 WordPress → TYPO3

-Feasible, but:
+Doable, but:

-• Content export via WordPress XML
+• Export content via WordPress XML

-• URL structure must be mapped
+• The URL structure needs to be mapped

-• Assets must be migrated
+• Assets need to be migrated

 TYPO3 → WordPress